ArthurGareginyan/all-meta-tags/readme.txt

 == Changelog ==

+= 4.2 =
+* Compatibility with PHP version 5.2 improved.
+* PHP shorthands improved.
+* Added function for generating the plugin constants.
+* Some constants now get the value from the plugin header data.
+* The "_plugin_version_number" function improved.
+* Extra variable "$options" removed from the "settings.php" file.
+* Added file "upgrade.php" for future upgrades.

+= 4.1.1 =
+* Fixed the bug due to which the "Warning: Constants may only evaluate to scalar values in" warning are displayed.

 = 4.1 =
 * Added new constants: "_SLUG", "_PREFIX", "_SETTINGS" and "_NAME".
 * Value of the "_VERSION" constant replaced with information from the plugin header data.
 * All references to the plugin name, slug, prefix are replaced with constants.
 * The "allmetatags_field" function improved.
-* The "name" attribute removed from the "<form>" tag.
+* The "name" attribute removed from the "form" tag.
 * Code formatting improved.
 * F.A.Q. section updated.